Buy LED Grow Lights For Sale Online

 Colored LED Lights

 Most manufacturers use a combination of diodes in different bandwidths in the red and blue spectra.
-If the lights use the right bandwidths and the ratio of red to blue light is correct (6:1 or 5:1), these lights are very effective in taking your plants through all stages of growth.
+If the lights use the right bandwidths and the ratio of red to blue light is correct (6:1 or 5:1), these indoor lights are very effective in taking your plants through all grow stages.

 All of the lights on this site are optimized for plant growth.
 They contain diodes with the appropriate bandwidths and in the correct ratio of red to blue, so you do not need to worry about figuring this out on your own.

-Our most popular sellers, the Black Dog LED line of lights, use their proprietary Phyto-Genesis Spectrum„¢, which contains the perfect mix of colored diodes for every stage of plant growth.
+Our most popular sellers, the Black Dog LED line of lights, use their proprietary Phyto-Genesis Spectrum, which contains the perfect mix of colored diodes for every stage.

 4. Summary and Recommendations